Answers to some frequently asked questions about IFI International.

 Are films available with subtitles?

 Generally most of the films that we handle do not carry subtitles, except where the film is originally in the Irish language and has been subtitled in English.
-Where a film has been commercially distributed in a particular territory it may be possible to source a subtitled print or DVD copy locally.
+Where a film has been commercially distributed in a particular territory it may be possible to source a subtitled print locally.

 How can IFI assist with translation?

 Where possible, IFI will make dialogue lists and DVD reference copies available to facilitate translation.